rak1312/ICICIDirectBreeze/README.md

 PLEASE USE AT YOUR OWN RISK.
 - The script can place **[LARGE]** bulk orders (of course you would have entered the quantity).
 So if you don't know what you are doing DO NOT ATTEMPT to run the script to place order.
 I suggest you read the documentation carefully and try it out with only small quantities at first until you gain proficiency to use the script.
+- I have written this only to play with programming and also to learn about ICICIDirect APIs.
+I have published them only as a starter sample code for anyone attempting to write API client for ICICIDirect.
 - This is my first attempt at python programming and I have literally coded these scripts only in a couple of hours.
 I am  certain that this can be written in a better fashion and optimised quite a bit.
 - The scripts have NOT been tested thoroughly.
 However, I have successfully used them about 20+ times to place and cancel orders with several combinations.
 - You need to have a technical programming background to run this.